andr01droth/devops/devopsdays/chicago_2016.md

 #### [DAY 2](https://www.youtube.com/watch?v=Z9bY-R_pNoM):

 [@jilljubs](https://twitter.com/jilljubs) kicked the day off with _DevOps'ing Recruitment_.
 It was good to hear about the hiring struggles from a recruiter's perspective.
-Many unicorns and rainbow shits in the deck.
+Many unicorns and rainbow poos in the slide deck.
 There was a very poignant slide dealing with the perception of the recruiter process.
 Main take away for me:  empathy in all interactions.

 Next up was [@bjhaid](https://twitter.com/bjhaid) with _Lessons Learnt From "Shipping" Containers_.
 Another impressive first time speaker who was also  on fire with enthusiasm and energy.
-The content here was technical and but highly relatable; I went through this same Docker ecosystem learning process at my previous job.
+The content here was technical but highly relatable; I went through this same Docker ecosystem learning process at my previous job.

 [@nellshamrell](https://twitter.com/nellshamrell) gave us _Untangling Infrastructure Code Through Refactoring_.
 Unfortunately, I got caught up in the hallway track and missed a sizable chunk.
 When I came into the preso, we were well into the refactory.
 What I did see was an awesome demo of TDD practices being applied to Infra as Code.
 I look forward to watching the video.